If you don’t have much credit history or need to improve your score, there are many ways to go about this.

 What are Customers Saying about Kikoff?

 It’s important to note that Kikoff is NOT a scam.
-It is a legitimate service, although the terms of how it works are unclear until you’ve signed up, at which point you’re committed to giving them $5 a month for a year.
-If you then try to stop those payments, Kikoff will report your account as delinquent.
+It is a legitimate service, although the terms of how it works are unclear until you’ve signed up, and by that point you’re committed to giving them $5 a month for the entire year.
+If you try to stop those payments before your year is up, Kikoff will report your account as delinquent.

 There have been a few people who’ve benefitted from Kikoff’s service: